 Already have a job eligible for work-study?

 There is a new process for completing work-study authorization forms.
-Please review the tutorial on how to initiate your authorization form for the summer 2019 term.
+Please review the tutorial on how to initiate your authorization form for the 2019–20 academic year.

 You may be eligible for a work-study award.
 This award has many benefits when trying to find a part-time position on or near campus.
 Check out information about work-study for benefits and eligibility.